ipython/ipython/CONTRIBUTING.md

 ## Triaging Issues

-On the IPython repository we strive to trust users and give them responsibility.
+On the IPython repository,  we strive to trust users and give them responsibility.
-By using one of our bot, any user can close issues, add and remove labels by mentioning the bot and asking it to do things on your behalf.
+By using one of our bot, any user can close issues or add and remove labels by mentioning the bot and asking it to do things on your behalf.

-To close and issue (or PR), even if you did not create it, use the following:
+To close an issue (or PR), even if you did not create it, use the following:

 > @meeseeksdev close